srinu-nayak/BI-360/README.md

 # Executive Summary
 Net Sales demonstrated significant compound growth across the analysis period, escalating by approximately 280% in FY 2019, 140% in FY 2020, and reaching a peak increase of roughly 350% in FY 2022.
 Despite this strong top-line expansion, the company’s Net Profit Margin has remained negative since FY 2020, indicating high operational and marketing expenditure relative to revenue—a common trait for aggressive growth-stage companies.
 APAC consistently served as the highest-revenue region, led by the Indian market, while Amazon maintained its position as the top global retailer customer.
 Supply chain efficiency improved, with Forecast Accuracy ($\text{FCA}\%$) recovering from a low of 73% (post-COVID-19 disruption) to 81% in the latest fiscal year, mitigating severe stock imbalance issues.

 Below is the overview from the Power BI Dashboard and more example are included throughtout the report.
-The entire dashboard can be downloaded here [https://app.powerbi.com/view?r=eyJrIjoiMTEzMTY2ZjktOGM4YS00ZjFlLWFjZGMtMjI0NWRmNzc1MmJhIiwidCI6IjFiMTRiNGZmLTMxMWUtNGEyMC1iM2NjLTM0ZGZhNzAxMDI2ZCJ9]
+The entire dashboard can be downloaded here <a href= "https://app.powerbi.com/view?r=eyJrIjoiMTEzMTY2ZjktOGM4YS00ZjFlLWFjZGMtMjI0NWRmNzc1MmJhIiwidCI6IjFiMTRiNGZmLTMxMWUtNGEyMC1iM2NjLTM0ZGZhNzAxMDI2ZCJ9">Link<a/>

 #### Features